mr-hashemi/mr-hashemi/README.md

 Other languages are just too difficult.
 Ask Mr. Hashemi to do the job right for you!

 ![Hashemi's Familiy](hashemi-logo.jpg)

-Mr. Hashemi is a *National* programming language.
+Mr. Hashemi is a *National* programming language, a fork from [SimpleLanguage](https://github.com/graalvm/simplelanguage).
 We hope Mr. Hashemi get enough attention to make bilions of tomans out of this project.

 **example:**